 Captain Alan’s Adventure was a highlight of our trip and we all agree it was our best adventure on this vacation!

 Getting An Adrenaline Rush at Maho Beach

-A small, but busy beach at the end of Princess Juliana International Airport runway is where adrenaline junkies to stand under incoming airplanes.
+Maho Beach is a small, but busy beach at the end of Princess Juliana International Airport runway.
+It is where adrenaline junkies stand under incoming airplanes.
 With its popularity, parking can be a challenge.
 Ignoring the warning signs like most people do, my husband and daughters headed straight under the oncoming path of landing jets.
 Being the photographer in the family, I made my way to a good vantage point to capture the incoming flights.
 However, my husband, who loves this kind of stuff, stood with the crowd, right below the path of the landing jets.
 This is his take: